 The ECS provides data bus connection to the Propulsion Control System (PCS) and the Alarm and Monitoring System (AMS).
 The AMS is usually provided by the shipyard.
-The leading suppliers of Propulsion Control Systems approved by WinGD ensure complete adaption to engine requirements.
+The leading suppliers PCSs approved by WinGD ensure complete meeting the engine requirements.